martijnvdp/labtop/README.md

+# LaBTop
-# laptop a kubernetes lab for the laptop using terraform kind
+Setup a kubernetes cluster lab using terraform

 # requirements